What To Do In Your First 90 Days As A Product Growth Manager

 The interest in the role has been growing rapidly over the last 5 years, which reflects the general trend of Product-Led Growth.

-Product growth manager is responsible for unlocking the growth opportunities at every stage of the user journey through product experiments.
-This can mean testing different onboarding experiences to e.g. improve activation, test different variants of product launch experiences to boost new feature adoption, or try to push upsells to users at the right time by triggering offers based on in-app events.
+A product growth manager is responsible for unlocking growth at every stage of the user journey through product experiments.
+This can mean testing different onboarding experiences to e.g. improve activation, test different variants of product launch experiences to boost new feature adoption or try to push upsells to users at the right time by triggering offers based on in-app events.

 Let’s have a closer look at who a product growth manager is exactly, their responsibilities, why their role is important, and what to do in the first 90 days as a product growth manager.

 In a product-led company, a product growth manager is responsible for achieving specific KPIs in product-related metrics, e.g. activation, adoption, retention, expansion revenue, referrals.
 Their role is different from a traditional product manager, as a PM is responsible for the product itself.

 A product growth manager generally works with cross-functional teams who are directly involved with the goal the PGM is trying to meet.
 The teams may consist of engineers, designers, and analysts, as well as other roles.
 A PGM works with them whenever they are relevant to the work of the product growth manager.

 A product growth manager’s role can vary depending on the organization’s maturity and the type of product.
 But there are a lot of generic responsibilities that all or most product growth managers will do in a company.

 - Experimenting with customer segmentation to make sure that the most suitable segment is targeted with in-app experiences.
 This allows the marketing team and the Product Marketing Managers to reach the exact right audience.

 - Optimizing the journey through the customer funnel using user experience research tools like A/B testing to ensure an effective approach to create a smooth customer journey.

 - Identifying opportunities to improve the customer acquisition strategies to increase user engagement with the product.